 You set three alarms.
 You logged in early.
 At exactly 8:00 PM Korean time you clicked — and the entire arena was gray before the seat map finished loading.
-If you've ever wondered whether you were really beaten by 50,000 faster fans, here's an uncomfortable answer from Korean police: in July 2026, they arrested 35 scalpers who had used automated programs to sweep up roughly 6,000 tickets to baseball games and concerts — including shows by BTS, PSY, Lim Young-woong, and Sung Si-kyung — reselling them for about ₩800 million (roughly $580,000) at 1.5 to 5 times face value, as reported by Seoul Ilbo.
-You weren't slow.
-You were racing software.
+If you've ever wondered whether you were really beaten by 50,000 faster fans, here's an uncomfortable answer from Korean police: in March 2026, investigators announced a macro-assisted scalping case involving 7.1 billion won in alleged illicit profits and tickets resold for as much as 25 times face value, according to the Korea JoongAng Daily.
+You were not necessarily slow.
+You may have been racing software.

 How Korean ticketing actually works